trentbrivers/Project-Development-3308/WEEKLY_STATUS.md

 Our game has a title screen with the !Jeopardy name and a 'Start Game' button.
 Experimenting with adding a background and modifying fonts of this page.

+#### Rachel's updates:

+Initiated database development on branch dbDev; basic implementation of all tables described in the ERD above complete.
+Column constraints implemented and tested for table Question, and a script successfully written, tested, and implemented to scrape all questions, answers, and point values for each round of Game_6692 into table Question, which can now be queried to test passing data through the stack.
+Next steps will be to fully implement and test all constraints for each of the remaining tables with more robust unit tests, and to work on database update actions (triggers).